Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 **TL;DR**:

-TypeScript will implement generic way how to obtain **default props** and will reflect those within JSX by looking up factory function definition which is responsible for creating VirtualDom objects ( for React - `createElement` , for Preact - `h`).
+TypeScript will implement generic way (powered by conditional types, no magic strings or tightly coupling in compiler for specific technology/React) how to obtain **default props** and will reflect those within JSX, by looking up factory function definition, which is responsible for creating VirtualDom objects ( for React - `createElement` , for Preact - `h`,...).

-## With that said, we are at the end of our jorney for solving the milion dollar problem, yay !
+With that said, we are at the end of our jorney for solving the milion dollar problem, yay !

+---

 As always, don't hesitate to ping me if you have any questions here or on twitter (my handle [@martin_hotell](https://twitter.com/martin_hotell)) and besides that, happy type checking folks and 'till next time!
 Cheers!